• Thread Lift Gone Wrong

 • Always inform your surgeon about the prescription medicine or over-the-counter supplements you take.

-• Avoid taking blood thinning medications and nonsteroid anti-inflammatory drugs such as ibuprofen at least a week before the procedure.
+• Avoid taking blood thinning medications and non steroid anti-inflammatory drugs such as ibuprofen at least a week before the procedure.

 • Stop smoking for at least 1 to 2 weeks before the procedure, and also avoid drinking alcohol the night before your procedure.